 Are you asking the question "When should I replace my mattress"?
 A good mattress can serve you for quite a few years, but eventually, even the best mattresses need replacing.
 When you do this depends on different circumstances.
-Here are 6 reasons I considered when I asked myself "When should I replace my mattress?"
+How to tell when you need a new mattress?
+Here are 6 compelling reasons I considered when I asked myself "When should I replace my mattress?"

 1. Are You Sinking Into Your Mattress?